alantech/iasql/docs/docs/fargate-tutorials/sql.md

 ---

 # IaSQL on SQL

-In this tutorial, we will run SQL queries on an IaSQL [database](../concepts/db.md) to deploy a Node.js HTTP server within a docker container on your AWS account using Fargate ECS, IAM, ECR, and ELB.
-The container image will be hosted as a private repository in ECR and deployed to ECS using Fargate.
+In this tutorial, we will run SQL queries on an IaSQL [database](../concepts/db.md) to deploy a Node.js HTTP server within a docker container on your AWS account using Fargate ECS, CodeBuild, IAM, ECR, and ELB.
+The container image will be built in CodeBuild, hosted within a private repository in ECR, and deployed to ECS using Fargate.

 ## Start managing an AWS account with a hosted IaSQL db